 The NightSim Monitor window provides statistics about each individual process on the scheduler.
-It includes the process ID, process name, CPU affinity, number of cycles executes, and the times for each cycle execution.
-Additional statistics can be displayed via the Display Fields menu item of the View menu.
+It includes the PID, program name, CPU bias, number of cycles executed, the CPU times related to per cycle execution, counts of overruns, and the average percentage of the frame used by each process.
+Additional statistics can be selected for display via the Display Fields menu item of the View menu.